|Oracle® Database Globalization Support Guide

 You can display and print the code charts of character sets with the Oracle Locale Builder.
 From the opening screen for Oracle Locale Builder, choose File

 Click Show Existing Definitions.
-Highlight the character set you want to display.
-Figure 12-17 shows the Existing Definitions combo box with US7ASCII highlighted.
+Highlight the character set you wish to display.
+Figure 13-17 shows the Existing Definitions combo box with US7ASCII highlighted.

 It shows the encoded value of each character in the local character set, the glyph associated with each character, and the Unicode value of each character in the local character set.